liamgrees/fractals-wavestrap/README.md

 batchimagecheck contains the MATLAB used to generate fractal D of all images for the analysis.
 All credit for this code goes to Zoey Isherwood.

 fractaledgedetection contains the MATLAB script used for generating edge detected visualiations of nature and wavestrapped images.
 It can also be used to generate an image's fractal dimension based on this edge detection.
-However, for our Thesis we found the edge detection didn't accurately capture all edges in image's with enough precision for our fractal analysis.
+However, for our Thesis we found the edge detection didn't accurately capture edges in images with enough precision for calculation of fractal D.

 wavestrapping contains the MATLAB code used to generate the wavestrapped images.
 Credit for this code goes to the authors of this paper Puckett AM, Schira MM, Isherwood ZJ, Victor JD, Roberts JA, and Breakspear M. (2020) "Manipulating the structure of natural scenes using wavelets to study the functional architecture of perceptual hierarchies in the brain" NeuroImage. https://www.sciencedirect.com/science/article/pii/S1053811920306595 .
 The modified script that I used is createStimuli_Thesis.m within the wavestrapped folder.